 The area in CE-3 contains important wildlife habitat for a variety of animals.
-Wildlife corridors, as identified on the Sensitive Areas map, are designated as natural open space and should be preserved and protected.
+Wildlife corridors, as identified on the Sensitive Areas map and as designated by the state and certified as such, are designated as natural open preserved natural-space and should be preserved and protected.